RamitPahwa/mLANKA/README.md

 # m-LANKA

-This is the source code for paper: **Knowledgeable or Educated Guess?
+This is the source code for the NLP project that extends the following paper to multilingual language models: **Knowledgeable or Educated Guess?
 Revisiting Language Models as Knowledge Bases** (ACL 2021, long paper)

 ## Reference